-Cannabis edibles have exploded in popularity in recent years, both due to the powerful, full-body sensation they produce, and the fact that they can be consumed easily and discreetly, without any need to smoke anything.
+Cannabis edibles have exploded in popularity in recent years, due to the powerful, full-body sensation they produce, and the fact that they can be consumed easily and discreetly, without any need to smoke anything.
 When making your own cannabis edibles at home, having your own infused cannabis oil on hand makes every edible recipe a cinch.

 Why marijuana edibles need a fat